Android localization: How to localize Android apps with examples

 }

-Main things to note here:
+Main things to note:

 However, how do we switch our app to another language without touching the device settings?
 We’ll explore this in the next section.

-Change the application locale programmatically
+How to change the application locale programmatically

 package com.example.lokalisei18n.utils